Teen Challenge for Boys in Birmingham, Alabama

 We emphasize spiritual life at all Teen Challenge programs, including Gateway Boys Academy.
 We strive to introduce every cadet to a relationship with Jesus Christ and strive to keep a Godly atmosphere encouraging to Christian growth.
-Students attend group Bible studies, go to chapel services twice a week, and meet with a counselor for individually assigned Bible studies meant for character development.
+Students attend group sessionsand chapel services, and meet with a counselor for individually assigned sessions meant for character development.

 Concentration on Alabama Family Restoration

 Teen Challenge focuses on family restoration.
 After four months of enrollment for the cadet, parents begin attending weekend conferences to learn about boundaries, strong marriages, and effective parenting.

 Many boys in our program turn from their self-destructive behavior to a lifetime of serving others.
 If your teenage boy needs order and discipline to put his life in order, please consider Gateway, a Teen Challenge Program.